Old-School Values, Modern Challenges

 David Woods on leading construction teams with clarity and humor

-Following his dynamic conference session, David Woods expands on the practical leadership lessons that have shaped his career — from leading major construction organizations to writing his newest book, Old-Fashioned Leadership: Lessons from the Patio.
+After his high-energy conference session, David Woods sat down to talk more about the leadership lessons that have guided his career.
+From running major construction organizations to writing his new book, Old-Fashioned Leadership: Lessons from the Patio, Woods shares what has worked for him and why.

 About the Author